Who we are

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

-When you use our contact form we collect your name, email address, subject and message.
+When you use our contact form we collect your name, email address, subject, message, IP address and browser user agent.
 Please do not provide any information such as login, password, or personally sensitive information.
-Information you provide may be sent by us to a third party for support purposes only.
-We will not use the information for marketing purposes.
+Information you provide may be sent by us to a third party to process and respond to your message.
+We will not use the information for any other reason.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.